GauSyu/gausyu.github.io/_pages/Activities.md

   	<u><b>Abstract</b></u> (click!)
   	</summary>
 		<blockquote>
 		$p$-adic representations are important objects in number theory, and stable lattices serve as a connection between the study of ordinary and modular representations.
 These stable lattices can be understood as stable vertices in Bruhat-Tits buildings.
-From this viewpoint, the study of fixed point sets in these buildings can aid research on p-adic representations.
+From this viewpoint, the study of fixed point sets in these buildings can aid research on $-adic representations.
 The simplicial balls, in particular, hold an important role as they possess the most symmetry and fastest growth, and are closely related to the Moy-Prasad filtrations.
 In this talk, I'll explain those new findings, provide a characterization of such simplicial balls, and compute their simplicial volume under certain conditions.
 		</blockquote>
 	</details>